+Ozone discolysis is the technical medical term for the method of treating herniated discs with injections of ozone and oxygen gas.
+This controversial technique has been around for some time, but has not established itself thusfar in the hierarchy of accepted disc therapies.
 Although ozone treatment is promising, mostly due to its minimally invasive nature and low incidence of side effects and complications, it is currently in low demand and even smaller supply.

+Ozone herniated disc treatment consists of 2 possible varieties of procedure: First are the less invasive multiple injections of ozone and oxygen gas into the general region of the bulging disc.
 Next is the more formal procedure of fewer injections placed directly into the herniated section of disc performed under live x-ray.
 Both forms of therapy seek to decrease the mass of the nucleus pulposus, decompressing the disc without the need for surgery.

 The ozone utilized has a chemical reaction with the nucleus material and lessens the bulk and mass of the interior of the disc.
 In theory, if the bulge is reduced, the pressure on surrounding neurological tissues will be also, eliminating or reducing symptomatic expression within a few days time.